patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 output = model(input_ids).last_hidden_states
 ```

-It is very likely that the 🤗Transformers implementation and the original model implementation don't give the exact same output the very first time
-or that the forward pass throws an error.
-Don't be disappointed - it's totally expected!
-First, you should make sure that the forward pass doesn't
-throw any errors.
-It often happens that the wrong dimensionens are used leading to a `Dimensionality mismatch` error or that the wrong data type object is used,
+It is very likely that the 🤗Transformers implementation and the original model implementation don't give the exact same output the very first time or that the forward pass throws an error.
+Don't be disappointed - it's expected!
+First, you should make sure that the forward pass doesn't throw any errors.
+It often happens that the wrong dimensions are used leading to a `Dimensionality mismatch` error or that the wrong data type object is used,
 *e.g.* `torch.long` instead of `torch.float32`.
 Don't hesitate to ask [name of teacher] for help, if you don't manage to solve certain errors.

-The final part to make sure the 🤗Transformers implementation works correctly, is to ensure that the outputs are equivalent to a precision of `1e-3`.
+The final part to make sure the 🤗Transformers implementation works correctly is to ensure that the outputs are equivalent to a precision of `1e-3`.
-First, you should ensure that the output shapes are identical, *i.e.* `outputs.shape` should yield the same value for the script of
-the 🤗Transformers implementation and the original implementation.
+First, you should ensure that the output shapes are identical, *i.e.* `outputs.shape` should yield the same value for the script of the 🤗Transformers implementation and the original implementation.
 Next, you should make sure that the output values are identical as well.
-This one of the
-most difficult parts of adding a new model.
+This one of the most difficult parts of adding a new model.
 Common mistakes why the outputs are not identical are:

-- Some layers were not added, *i.e.* a `activation` layer was not added, or the residual connection was forgotten
+- Some layers were not added, *i.e.* an `activation` layer was not added, or the residual connection was forgotten
 - The word embedding matrix was not tied
 - The wrong positional embeddings are used because the original implementation uses on offset
 - Dropout is applied during the forward pass.
 To fix this make sure `model.training is False` and that no dropout layer is falsely activated during the
   forward pass, *i.e.* pass `self.training` to [PyTorch's functional dropout](https://pytorch.org/docs/stable/nn.functional.html?highlight=dropout#torch.nn.functional.dropout)

 The best way to fix the problem is usually to look at the forward pass of the original implementation and the 🤗Transformers implementation side-by-side
 and check if there are any differences.
-Ideally, you should debug/print out intermediate outputs of both implementations of the forward pass to find the exact
-position in the network where the 🤗Transformers implementation shows a different output than the original implementation.
+Ideally, you should debug/print out intermediate outputs of both implementations of the forward pass to find the exact position in the network where the 🤗Transformers implementation shows a different output than the original implementation.
 First, make sure that the hard-coded
-`input_ids` in both scripts are exactly identical.
-Next, verify that the outputs of first transformation of the `input_ids` (usually the word embeddings)
+`input_ids` in both scripts are identical.
+Next, verify that the outputs of the first transformation of the `input_ids` (usually the word embeddings)
 are identical.
 And then work your way up to the very last layer of the network.
-At some point you will notice a difference between the two implementations, which
+At some point, you will notice a difference between the two implementations, which
 should point you to the bug in the 🤗Transformers implementation.
-From our experience, a simple and efficient way is to add many print statements in both the
-original implementation and 🤗Transformers implementation, at the same positions in the network respectively, and to succesively remove print statements showing
+From our experience, a simple and efficient way is to add many print statements in both the original implementation and 🤗Transformers implementation, at the same positions in the network respectively, and to successively remove print statements showing
 the same values for intermediate presentions.

 When you're confident that both implementations yield the same output, verifying the outputs with `torch.allclose(original_output, output, atol=1e-3)`, you're done with the most difficult part!
-Congratulations - the work left to be done should be a cake walk 😊.
+Congratulations - the work left to be done should be a cakewalk 😊.

 ### Adding all necessary model tests

-At this point you have succesfully added a new model.
-However, it is very much possible that the model does not yet fully comply with the required
+At this point, you have successfully added a new model.
+However, it is very much possible that the model does not yet fully comply with the required design.
-design.
 To make sure, the implementation is fully compatible with 🤗Transformers, all common tests should pass.
-The Cookiecutter should have automatically
-added a test file for your model, probably under the same `tests/test_modeling_[name of model].py`.
+The Cookiecutter should have automatically added a test file for your model, probably under the same `tests/test_modeling_[name of model].py`.
 Run this test file to verify that all common tests pass:

 ```python
 pytest tests/test_modeling_[name of model].py